 - What are the costs involved to complete it?
 How much more time and effort do I need to invest in it?
 (Ignore sunk costs which are costs that have already been invested and don’t change no matter what you do now.)

 - Do the benefits of completion outweigh the costs?

-- Are there severe implications if I am to quit?
+- Are there severe implications if I quit?